Two Pareto Optimum-based Heuristic Algorithms for Minimizing Tardiness and Late Jobs in the Single Machine Flowshop Problem: Background and motivation

 There is an extensive literature on solution methods for variants of the flowshop problems, for single or multiple machines.
 For the makespan minimization single-machine flowshop problem, an efficient exact algorithm has been found. \cite{azad2021comparative} A comprehensive review and evaluation of several heuristics and metaheuristics for the flowshop problem with total tardiness minimization may be found in \cite{vallada2008minimising}.
 Benchmarks for the permutation flowshop problem are presented in \cite{taillard1993benchmarks} and \cite{vallada2015new}.

-In this paper, we consider situations where all jobs have due times, and each late job has a fixed penalty for being late, plus an additional penalty that is proportional to the amount of time that it is late.
+In this paper, we consider situations where all jobs have due times, and each tardy job has a fixed penalty for being tardy, plus an additional penalty that is proportional to the amount of time that it is tardy.
 There is no bonus for jobs that are finished early.
-For example if the fixed penalty is 10 and the lateness penalty rate is 5, then a job that is 3 days has cost $10 + 3\cdot 5 = 25$.
+For example if the fixed penalty is 10 and the tardiness penalty rate is 5, then a job that is 3 days tardy has cost $10 + 3\cdot 5 = 25$.